Expressive Higher-Order Link Prediction through Hypergraph Symmetry Breaking

 There are many hyperlink prediction methods.
 Most message passing based methods for hypergraphs are based on the GWL-1 algorithm.
 These include~\cite{huang2021unignn,yadati2019hypergcn, feng2019hypergraph, gao2022hgnn, dong2020hnhn, srinivasan2021learning, chien2022you,zhang2018beyond}.
 Examples of message passing based approaches that incorporate positional encodings on hypergraphs include SNALS~\cite{wan2021principled}.
 The paper ~\cite{zhang2019hyper} uses a pair-wise node attention mechanism to do higher order link prediction.
 For a survey on hyperlink prediction, see \cite{chen2022survey}.

-There have been methods to improve the expressive power due to symmetries in graphs.
+Various methods have been proposed to improve the expressive power of GNNs due to symmetries in graphs.
 In \cite{papp2022theoretical}, substructure labeling is formally analyzed.
 One of the methods analyzed includes labeling fixed radius ego-graphs as in \cite{you2021identity, NEURIPS2021_8462a7c2}.
 Other methods include appending random node features~\cite{sato2021random}, labeling breadth-first and depth-first search trees~\cite{li2023local} and encoding substructures \cite{zeng2023substructure, wijesinghe2021new}.
 All of the previously mentioned methods depend on a fixed subgraph radius size.
 This prevents capturing symmetries that span long ranges across the graph. \cite{zhang2023rethinking} proposes to add metric information of each node relative to all other nodes to improve WL-1.
 This would be very computationally expensive on hypergraphs.

 Cycles are a common symmetric substructure.
 There are many methods that identify this symmetry.
 Cy2C \cite{choicycle} is a method that encodes cycles to cliques.
 It has the issue that if the the cycle-basis algorithm is not permutation invariant, isomorphic graphs could get different cycle bases and thus get encoded by Cy2C differently, violating the invariance of WL-1.
 Similarly, the CW Network~\cite{bodnar2021weisfeiler} is a method that attaches cells to cycles to improve upon the distinguishing power of WL-1 for graph classification.
 However, inflating the input topology with cells as in~\cite{bodnar2021weisfeiler} would not work for link predicting since it will shift the hyperedge distribution to become much denser.
 Other works include cell attention networks \cite{giusti2022cell} and cycle basis based methods \cite{zhang2022gefl}.
 For more related work, see the Appendix.